francisngo/francisngo.github.io/_posts/2023-06-07-understanding-typescript-unsoundness-and-caveats.markdown

 console.log(b); //'postgres'
 ```

 Bad news is TypeScript's soundness holes can cause real problems in real applications but the good news is that those problems are relatively infrequent.
-For every soundness-related bug that sneaks through, TypeScript will probably save us from hundres of "cannot read property of undefined" errors.
+For every soundness-related bug that sneaks through, TypeScript will probably save us from hundreds of "cannot read property of undefined" errors.